-Discipling teenagers takes more than lessons and lectures; there comes a time when they need to start putting their faith to action by actively serving God and others.
+Discipling teenagers takes more than youth group lessons and lectures; there comes a time when they need to start putting their faith to action by actively serving God and others.
 However, it can be tempting to focus youth service efforts on the community before they have an accurate grasp of their role as a Christian servant, so it’s important for them to have the opportunity to serve within the protection and guidance of their church first.
 Here are some ways the youth can start serving within the congregation.

 - Assisting other teachers.
 Recruit church teachers who are willing to mentor the youth by letting them be occasional assistants.
 This opportunity will help youth meet other people in the church and inform them of the effort and preparation it takes to be a spiritual teacher.
 Guide the teens on how to be a reliable and helpful assistant, and speak routinely with the teachers to evaluate the youths’ contributions.
 A less mature teen may not thrive as well as his more mature counterparts in this suggestion, but allowing them to experience what it’s like to teach will at the very least give them an appreciation for how hard the teachers work to prepare and implement each lesson.

 - Helping younger children.
 The youth may not know it but the younger kids look up to them.
 Providing chances for teens to mentor younger kids gives them a stronger sense of responsibility.
 For example, something the Lord has recently revealed to me is the younger kids need more help learning to navigate their bibles.
 It’s easy to say, “Read your bible,” but it’s another to show them how the bible’s organization of books, chapters, and verses work together to enhance understanding.
 Also, giving suggestions of books and verses for kids to read on their own will help them know where to start.
 This is a wonderful service opportunity when limited to church time because the older kids would simply visit the younger class.